chuv13/vinnymarquez/_posts/2012-09-21-a-years-worth-of-improvements.md

 </p>

 <p class="p1">
   6. <strong>Organized a product dev team outside work</strong>: <a title="http://ftlwerkz.com/" href="http://ftlwerkz.com/" target="_blank">FTLWerkz</a>.
-The name stands for &#8220;Following The Lion Werkz&#8221; and we are made up of 4 people: 3� debs and 1 pm/sm/ba.
+The name stands for &#8220;Following The Lion Werkz&#8221; and we are made up of 4 people: 3 debs and 1 pm/sm/ba.
 Although on hold, we&#8217;re planning a start few projects as soon as we clear our schedules.
 </p>

 <p class="p1">
   7. <strong>Re-started martial arts training</strong>.
-Still no official training due to my Mid-shift schedule, but we do MMA� circuits and some striking� exercises.
-A colleague of mine teaches us some Jiujitsu techniques as well as core� exercises.
+Still no official training due to my Mid-shift schedule, but we do MMA circuits and some striking exercises.
+A colleague of mine teaches us some Jiujitsu techniques as well as core exercises.
 Its been a while since my body felt this great.
 I have a lot of catching up to do because of my 12 year body abuse phase.
 Lol
 </p>

 <p class="p1">